TechSquidTV/Shoutify/README.md

 ## Support

-Shoutify is an MIT-licenses open-source project.
+Shoutify is an Apache-2.0 license open-source project.
 The continued development of this project is thanks to the goodwill of our contributors and generous backers.

 At this time, Shoutify is _not accepting donations or backers_.